 Machining: At some point my YouTube watching habit shifted in the direction of machining.
 I found creators like Keith Fenner, then Ox Tool Co, then Abom79.
 Soon, I added a small 115v bench-top lathe/mill combo to my collection and started playing.
 I made brake caliper pistons for my motorcycle, bicycle hub adapters for some local customers, and countless other doo-dads.
 The bench-top lathe was the perfect machine to learn on (the belt would slip before a tool would break), but I wanted more power so I picked up a 1960s 15” Leblond Regal - still the lathe I use today.

-CNC: In 2019, my friend Joe from Cobra Framebuilding was looking to re-home his CNC milling machine (Bridgeport Torq Cut 22) and he cut me a deal I couldn’t refuse.
+CNC: In 2019, my friend was looking to re-home his CNC milling machine (Bridgeport Torq Cut 22) and he cut me a deal I couldn’t refuse.
 One catch - I had to come and get it as soon as possible, and he was 650 miles away.
 So I bought a one-way plane ticket and we loaded it on a rental trailer with questionable tires and pulled it back home in one very long weekend.
 Then all I had to do was learn how to use it.
-As I write, that was 3 years ago, and at times I still feel like a novice.
+Fast forward 6+ years, and with this machine, I’ve prototyped and manufactured products, made custom tools for customers, machined objects out of aluminum, acrylic, steel, stainless steel, and titanium, made a pile of custom fixturing, and even formed sheet metal parts using single point incremental forming.

 Thanks for reading.